 - The amount of steam needed to cover the "base load" of steam needed to heat the campus.
-We anticipate this will be 32,000 pounds/hour. - The efficiency of the system which will result in savings from switching from natural gas to biomass.
-These savings will substantially fund the debt service and operations of the biomass plant.
-We anticipate an efficiency rate of 70%. - A guarantee that the technology will be fully compliant with all local and state air quality permit requirements.
-The operational "up time" of the plant needed to make the financial pro forma produce the savings needed to pay for debt service and plant operations.
-We anticipate this will be 90%. - Repair and maintenance of the plant will be consistent with appropriate industry standards for similar equipment.
+We anticipate this will be 34,000 pounds/hour of steam.
+On an annual basis, McKinstry has guaranteed that the plant will produce 230,280 DKT of energy. - The efficiency of the system which will result in savings from switching from natural gas to biomass.
+These savings will fund the debt service and operations of the biomass plant.
+We anticipate an efficiency rate of 70%+. - A guarantee of air emission levels that will allow the plant to be permitted in Missoula. - Repair and maintenance of the plant consistent with appropriate industry standards for similar equipment.

-Attachment 6: Technology Selection
+Technology Selection